Temecula Valley

 Bill Steinkirchner

-When retired Army Colonel, and owner of Stone Church Brewing, Bill Steinkirchner was pondering things to do with his free time after serving in the military for 23 years, he decided to tap into his decade’s long passion for craft beer.
+When retired Army Colonel Bill Steinkirchner was pondering things to do with his free time after serving in the military for 23 years, he decided to tap into his decades-long passion for craft beer.
+The result: Stone Church Brewing.
 “I seriously never envisioned myself doing this,” Steinkirchner said.
 “My family and friends literally pushed me into it.”
 After the success of his first brewery in Corona in 2016, Steinkirchner debuted a tasting room in Old Town Temecula in 2019.
 It was his time in the military that shaped his approach to operating a brewery and crafting beer.
 “Like my time serving in the military, I have surrounded myself with people better than I am,” he said.
 “I also have the ability to plan things out and anticipate any challenges that may arise before they occur.”
-Visitors to his microbreweries and tasting rooms can often find Steinkirchner pouring beer, laughing with guests and sharing details about the brewing process and offering tasting notes and suggestions.
+Visitors to his microbreweries and tasting rooms can often find Steinkirchner pouring beer, laughing with guests, sharing details about the brewing process and offering tasting notes and suggestions.

 Bill Wilson

 Family and community are the common threads that weave throughout everything that represents the Wilson Family and Wilson Creek Winery & Vineyards.
-In the middle of that family is Wilson Creek’s CEO Bill Wilson who’s adventurous and savvy parents purchased the land to build what is now one of the premier wineries in Temecula Valley Wine Country in the mid-90s.
+In the middle of that family is Wilson Creek CEO Bill Wilson, who's adventurous and savvy parents purchased the land to build what is now one of the premier wineries in Temecula Valley Wine Country in the mid-90s.
 Although it’s one of the larger wineries in the region, Bill Wilson and the entire Wilson clan have maintained a comfortable, family-friendly vibe.
 With four generations of Wilsons living on the property, guests can be assured they will be treated to a true down-home wine country experience.
-Bill Wilson proved an innovator to the wine industry with the production of White Cabernet, which isn’t typical, but the winery sells thousands of cases annually.
-Wilson Creek was also one of the first wineries to host weddings and events which brought a true tourism feel to wine country.
+Bill Wilson proved to be a wine industry innovator with the production of White Cabernet, which isn't typical, but the winery sells thousands of cases annually.
+Wilson Creek was also one of the first wineries to host weddings and events.

 BJ Fazeli